The majority seems to bias against refined coconut oil and consider it as a bad product for skin care.

 How good is that refined coconut oil for my skin?

-As compared to using virgin coconut oil for my skin, this refined coconut oil feels lighter on my skin.
-Because of that, it gets absorbed into my skin relatively faster.
+As compared to using virgin coconut oil for my skin, this refined coconut oil feels lighter.
+Because of that, my skin absorbs it relatively faster.

 On top of that, this coconut oil bears whatever benefits for skin that virgin coconut oil has, except for its odor.